igvteam/igv-docs/igv-docs/docs/UserGuide/advanced/command_line.md

 #### Memory settings

 The igvtools scripts allocate a fixed amount of memory.
-If this is more than the amoount available on your platform, you will get an error along the lines of "Could not start the Virtual Machine".
+If this is more than the amount available on your platform, you will get an error along the lines of "Could not start the Virtual Machine".
 If this happens you will need to edit the scripts to reduce the amount of memory requested, or use the option to start igvtools directly with Java (see below).
 The memory is set via a ```-Xmx``` parameter.
 For example  ```-Xmx1500m```requests 1500 MB,  ```-Xmx1g``` requests 1 gigabyte.